mythaxis/mythaxis.github.io/content/issue-29/GoldPlumesOnDaoodhiHills.md

 copyright: '© Mandira Pattnaik 2022 All Rights Reserved'
 showAuthorFooter: true

 description: "Mandira Pattnaik has been published in a startling number of forums around the world, and her work includes poetry, non-fiction, and (fortunately for us!) short stories.
-Here she provides a contemplative, understated ecological fantasy about loss and rebirth."
+Here she provides a contemplative, understated ecological fantasy about loss and rebirth that offers a glimmer of optimism for a roughly-treated world, which is at least a starting place."

 image: images/GoldenPlumes.jpg
 imageCopyright: "The title picture was created using Creative Commons images - many thanks to the following creators: [nandhukumar](https://pixabay.com/photos/girl-mountain-sunrise-woman-3855529/), [jplenio](https://pixabay.com/photos/grass-autumn-morning-dew-sunset-3765172/), and [VictoryRock](https://pixabay.com/photos/sunset-ocean-sky-clouds-sea-969100/)."